-If you have written lots of macros and functions using above default file structure and save the file, the macros will not be saved along with the same file.
+If you have written lots of macros and functions using the above default file structure and save the file, the macros will not be saved along with the same file.
 If you distribute or send this file to someone else, they will not see the macros when they open the file.
-Because the macro contents remains in the disk where it has been coded/developed.
+Because the macro contents remain in the disk where it has been coded/developed.

-If you want to distribute or send the LibreOffice file (Calc, Impress etc) with the macro functions, modules you have to create the macros in a different way.
+If you want to distribute or send the LibreOffice file (Calc, Impress, etc) with the macro functions, modules you have to create the macros in a different way.

 While creating macros and dialog which you want to distribute as part of the LibreOffice file, you have to create the macro inside the file.
 Open the dialog from

 Tools -> Macros -> Organize Macros -> LibreOffice Basic.
 Inside the dialog, select the file name on the left side under the label ‘Macro From’.
 Press ‘New’, LibreOffice will ask for a module name.

 As default “Module1” is already in use by LibreOffice, type any name you want and press OK (I have used debugpoint_demo_module as module name for this tutorial).